nileshtiwari04/FS-21-Assignments/javascript Assignment/DOM_project/readme.md

-# Project Name: 🛍️Amazon Ui clone 🛒
+# Project Name : DOM  🛒
 ## This Project is Created by using HTML and CSS

 [📌hosted link](https://nileshtiwari04.github.io/FS-21-Assignments/CSS%20ASSIGNMENTS/amazonui/index.html)